Far Reaching Benefits from Your Eating Disorder Recovery Work

 Save the world is not too big a goal.
 And for us, we who have or had an eating disorder, saving our own world comes first.

-But, if we know that every step we take to live our lives in a healthy and sustainable way is a teaching gift to a world that needs the lessons we are learning in recovery.
+Yet, every step we take to live our lives in a healthy and sustainable way moves us toward a more rich and healthy life.
+Those steps become examples to others.
+They are a teaching gift to a world that needs the lessons we are learning in recovery.

-We expand our vision and our self worth.
-Rather than seeing ourselves as weak, damaged and suffering people with dark secrets that can never be shared or understood, we can see each other as spiritual warriors leading others to health and well being.
-And, that is exactly what we are, spiritual warriors.
+In recovery work we expand our vision and our self worth.
+We stop seeing ourselves as weak, damaged and suffering people with dark secrets that can never be shared or understood.
+We being to see ourselves and others on the recovery path as spiritual warriors leading even more people the the path of health and well being.

 Recovery from an eating disorder requires that we: